 - Proven practical skills in design / implementation / evaluation of quantitative and qualitative epidemiological research methods

 - Ability to design and implement surveillance and other data collection systems for disease and outbreak monitoring, including mortality and nutritional surveys, and to train others in appropriate data collection and analysis

 - Proven practical skills with software for epidemiological database and statistical analysis (Microsoft Excel and at least one statistical program)

-- A minimum of three months experience of travelling/or work in a developing country or similar environment
+- A minimum of one year working in a developing country or similar environment

 - Ability to be a team leader i.e. supervising, managing and training others